-- 1. The student and parent/guardian will be required to meet with the Principal, and certain members of the administrative team (when applicable). - 2.
+- 1. The student and parent/guardian will be required to meet with the Director of Student Development. - 2.
 The student could be issued an in-school suspension and 30 demerits upon a second positive test at any point during his or her time at Archbishop Carroll. - 3.
 If the student is continuing his/her education at Archbishop Carroll, a comprehensive intervention plan will be repeated, and the student will be tested every 90-100 days for the remainder of their enrollment at Archbishop Carroll at the family's expense.